 Physical addiction treatment in North Carolina and elsewhere generally have lower success rates than for physical dependence.
 That is due to the addict’s extreme condition.
 Addiction is worse than dependence and is marked by common signs:

 - Inability to work or manage daily lives

 - Craving, powerful desire

 If you or someone you know is physically dependent on drugs or alcohol, full-on addiction is just around the corner.
 Many people dealing with physical dependency will sacrifice relationships and stop doing joyful activities to continue doing drugs or alcohol.
 Many might stop hobbies or fun activities to find more time – and money – to support their growing dependency.
 As the condition worsens, the dependency can cause you to seek isolation and secrecy while engaging in drug use.
 As conditions get worse, you might find yourself sacrificing things that cost money, like paying your utility bills, in order to continue using.
 Fortunately, help is just a phone call away.

-Red Oak Recovery® in North Carolina provides a full range of inpatient and outpatient rehabilitation services for young adult males between the ages of 18-30.
-Whether you or someone you know shows signs of physical dependence to potentially addictive drugs and alcohol, Red Oak Recovery® has many solutions available, including:
+Red Oak Recovery in North Carolina provides a full range of services for young adult males between the ages of 18-30.
+Whether you or someone you know shows signs of physical dependence to potentially addictive drugs and alcohol, Red Oak Recovery has many solutions available, including:

 - Men’s rehab

 If dependency or addiction has taken control of your life or that of someone you know, you don’t have to suffer in silence.
 Please feel free to call us toll-free at 866.457.7590 and learn more about how Red Oak Recovery can help addicts and the physically dependent on regaining control of their lives.
 Just a few minutes on the phone could lead to a fantastic change in your life or the life of someone you know.